 Statistics aside, remember that you shouldn’t focus on the numbers alone.
 You’ll need to ensure that your wireless carrier will provide you with strong reception in the locations that you frequent.
 After determining network coverage, the next step is to conduct an old-fashioned comparison.

-Our Picks: If you want a mobile network with the best wireless coverage in Malaysia, we’d first recommend Maxis and then Celcom.
+Our Picks: If you want a mobile network with the best wireless coverage in Malaysia, we’d first recommend Digi and then Celcom.
 View this interactive map showing the coverage of each wireless carrier in Malaysia.

 3. Data Services

 As you probably know, the data service that a network provides is pretty key for smartphone users.
 This can vary widely, depending on if you want pre-paid, post-paid, and other factors.
 Here, we’ve decided tocompare plans that offer at 10GB of internet data per month – the Celcom plan offers 5GB plus 5GB on weekends with 1.25GB released each weekend of the month.
 Here is a chart to show you the plan breakdowns: